 A large fragment from a thick-walled pot, decorated with incised lines around the top, is likely to be the rim of an Early Bronze Age Vase Urn, usually associated with cremation burials.
 Dating to between 2100 and 1750 B.C., around 3,750 years ago, such burial urns are not unusual in west Wales.
 However, this was also the first of its type from Skokholm Island, or from any of the western Pembrokeshire islands.

 Plans to explore the archaeology of Skokholm Island

-Archeologists Toby Driver and Louise Barker from the Royal Commission, Wales, have carried out archeological surveys on the nearby islands of Skomer, Grassholm, and Ramsey.
+Archaeologists Toby Driver and Louise Barker from the Royal Commission, Wales, have carried out archaeological surveys on the nearby islands of Skomer, Grassholm, and Ramsey.
 There are now plans to visit Skokholm later in 2021 with the other experts, as COVID restrictions allow, to explore these exciting finds further.
 Toby explained:

 “We know from past aerial surveys and airborne laser scanning by the Royal Commission that Skokholm has the remains of some prehistoric fields and settlements, though none has ever been excavated.
 Now Skokholm is producing some amazing prehistoric finds.
 It seems we may have an Early Bronze burial mound built over a Middle Stone Age hunter gatherer site, disturbed by rabbits.

 “It’s a sheltered spot, where the island’s cottage now stands, and has clearly been settled for millennia.
 Thanks to the sharp eyes of the wardens we have the first confirmed Mesolithic tools and first Bronze Age pottery from Skokholm.
 To date we have nothing similar from the larger islands of Skomer or Ramsey.
 Despite lockdown, the Skokholm wardens have been able to share detailed photographs and videos of their daily finds with experts around Wales.
 It means we can all share in the excitement of these new discoveries.”